TheRainforest/details/README.md

 # Project Name

-######An online retail front end from Stephen's legacy codebase, with a new, production worthy backend.
+_An online retail front end from a legacy codebase, with a new, production-worthy backend._

 ## Related Projects